tim-hardcastle/Pipefish/README.md

 While Charm is a general-purpose language, it was particularly created to implement new ideas about how people could more ergonomically create, manage, and use CRUD apps.
 It is a work in progress, not yet ready for use in production, and is presented here for discussion, criticism, and the minor thrill of seeing stars accumulate on the repository.

 The principal purpose of this README file is to teach people how to use the language, assuming a certain amount of experience in using other programming languages, and in the terminology used to describe them.

+If you want to use the language rather than just learn about it, you should also read at least the first two parts of the document on (The Charm hub)[https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md], which explains how to use Charm's text-based shell to start and stop services, debug, write tests, and other things useful to developers.

 For a high-level view of the aims of the language and the principles of its design, with particular emphasis on the features that make it novel and suited to its use-case, see [this document](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md), which explains such things in depth.
 Another supplementary document, [*The whys of Charm*](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md), explains specific decisions about syntax and semantics which may seem in need of explanation: this README will occasionally link to that document in footnotes.

 ## Features